zhauqe8/RobotSimulation/README.md

 Unit tests
 ----------
-Unit tests are build into the **UnitTests** executable.
+Unit tests are built into the **UnitTests** executable.
 It does not take any argument and prints **Passed** if all tests pass.

 Integration tests